About Broadlands (RDA)

 There are four key factors that make Broadlands RDA, Medstead unique:

 Back in the1955, thanks to pioneering work undertaken by the Stratford family Broadlands, Medstead became one of the original ten RDA groups that was instrumental in founding the national charity Riding For The Disabled Association.

-We have eight wonderful ponies of various sizes and shapes with different paces to suit individual riders.
+We have eleven wonderful ponies of various sizes and shapes with different paces to suit individual riders.